hermannhueck/little-monad-demo/tutorial/src/main/scala/tutorial/ch09IOMonad/README.md

 While defining and composing our side-effecting functions our program remains referentially transparent as long as we do not execute it.
-This part should make 90 % or more of our entire program.
+This part should represent 90 % or more of our entire program.
 The side-effects do not happen before we execute the program.
 This can be a final one-liner.